NullDev/dotfiles/README.md

-# dotfiles
+# DotFiles
-Just a repository to store my DotFiles / Configs and Scripts
+Just a repository to store my DotFiles / Configs and Scripts.
+Feel free to copy, modify and/or fork it!